Navi Mumbai International Airport: Other facilities

-The airport will have a 151,000 m2 fuel farm and three aircraft hangars.
-There is a planned dedicated MRO facility.

-The airport has a temporary air traffic control (ATC) tower overlooking the runway to oversee air traffic movement in the initial phases of the airport’s operations.
-The tower is equipped with instruments such as communication and display systems and navigation aids.
-This temporary ATC is expected to be in service for six to seven years after NMI commences commercial operations in 2025.
-It will later be replaced by another tower, to be built near the terminal buildings, to provide coverage to two parallel runways.
+The airport has a 151,000 m2 fuel farm and three aircraft hangars.
+A temporary air traffic control tower has been built, overlooking the single runway.
+The tower is expected to be in service for six to seven years, after which it will be replaced by a larger tower, to be built near the terminal buildings, to provide coverage to the planned two parallel runways.